Patrick Mahomes: 2022 season

 With the number 1 seed in the AFC, the Chiefs earned a bye week in the first round of the playoffs.
 In the Chiefs' Divisional Round victory over the Jacksonville Jaguars, a high ankle sprain sidelined Mahomes for much of the first half, but he returned to the game in the second half helping lead the Chiefs to victory.
 In the AFC Championship game, the Chiefs defeated the Cincinnati Bengals, ending a three-game losing streak (including playoffs) to the team, to advance to their third Super Bowl in four seasons.
-Against the Philadelphia Eagles in Super Bowl LVII, Mahomes reaggravated his ankle late in the second quarter as the Chiefs went into halftime trailing by 10.
+Against the Philadelphia Eagles in Super Bowl LVII, Mahomes re-aggravated his ankle late in the second quarter as the Chiefs went into halftime trailing by 10.
 However, Mahomes stayed in the game and led Kansas City to a touchdown on their first three drives of the second half, leading the Chiefs to a 38–35 win over the Eagles.
 He was awarded his second career Super Bowl MVP for his efforts.
 Mahomes also finished the season as the Most Valuable Player, and was the league leader in both passing yards and passing touchdowns, becoming the first player in NFL history to achieve all four feats in a season.
+He also joined Tom Brady and Joe Montana as the only quarterbacks to win multiple regular season and Super Bowl MVPs.
+Mahomes was ranked as the top player in the NFL by his peers on the NFL Top 100 Players of 2023.